SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

 - Unlike `max_risk`, where identical threshold metrics arose from the small sample size (n = 15), the divergence here is **genuine** → it reflects true model-behavioural differences rather than statistical noise.
 - However, with only 15 samples, even these metrics must be interpreted cautiously; **AUC and calibration** remain the most reliable indicators of performance stability.

-**Conclusion (median_risk)**
+**Conclusion (median_risk):**
-- **LightGBM** decisively outperforms TCN_refined across discrimination, accuracy, and calibration metrics.
+- **LightGBM** decisively outperforms **TCN_refined** across discrimination, accuracy, and calibration.
-- TCN_refined’s poorer performance reflects a **fundamental mismatch** between model design and task semantics:
-  - The temporal model overfits to short-term fluctuations, which do not define a patient’s median physiological risk.
+- This reflects a clear **task–architecture mismatch**:
-  - Even at the optimised threshold (0.43), its probability outputs remain compressed, overlapping, and poorly calibrated.
+  - TCN excels at transient events, not long-term stability states.
+Even at the optimised threshold (0.43), its probability outputs remain compressed, overlapping, and poorly calibrated.
-- The LightGBM model’s architecture (built on summarised patient-level features) aligns naturally with the task definition, yielding both higher discrimination and better probability scaling.
+  - LightGBM aligns natively with averaged, patient-level features, yielding both higher discrimination and better probability scaling.
+- Clinically:
+  - LightGBM is better suited to monitoring a patient’s typical level of physiological risk across an admission.
+  - TCN_refined’s output probabilities are narrowly distributed, producing mid-range predictions for nearly all patients.
+This compression hides meaningful distinctions between moderately and persistently high-risk individuals, reducing its usefulness for tracking sustained clinical instability.
+- **Overall:** LightGBM provides more interpretable, calibrated, and clinically coherent estimates for median-level risk assessment.
 - Therefore, the performance gap here illustrates a key insight:
   - **Temporal networks excel for dynamic event detection (max-risk).**
-  - **tabular learners dominate for static or aggregate-state classification (median-risk).**
+  - **Tabular learners dominate for static or aggregate-state classification (median-risk).**

 ---